AnthonyMahe/NewGAN-Manager-26/README.md

 **A modern face generator for Football Manager 26 newgens.**

-This is a complete rewrite of the original [NewGAN-Manager](https://github.com/Maradonna90/NewGAN-Manager) by Maradonna90, rebuilt from scratch using **Tauri + Svelte 5** for improved performance and a modern cyberpunk-inspired UI.
+This is a complete rewrite of the original [NewGAN-Manager](https://github.com/Maradonna90/NewGAN-Manager) by Maradonna90, rebuilt from scratch using **Tauri + Svelte 5** for improved performance and a modern UI.

 ---